 The Office of School Improvement provides a statewide system of support and process for school improvement.
-Programs include the School Improvement Division, Teacher and Leader Effectiveness Division, and Title I and Outreach Programs.
+Programs include the School and District Effectiveness Division, Teacher and Leader Effectiveness Division, and Federal Programs/Title I and Outreach Programs.

 Teacher and Leader Effectiveness

 The Teacher and Leader Effectiveness Division impacts student achievement by providing programs and resources to enhance teacher and leader effectiveness.